 We’ve already established that it may be worthwhile to attempt to lower your antibody level if you suffer from thyroid eye disease, but is it actually possible?

 Again, we don’t have many studies focusing on this area, usually because the treatment of Graves’ focuses more on medications to block thyroid function and not to block thyroid antibody production.

-Having said that, it still may be worthwhile for your attempt certain therapies to try and lower your antibodies.
+Having said that, it still may be worthwhile for you to attempt certain therapies to try and lower your antibodies.